info201a-w21/lettuce-work-together/README.md

 - What data-driven questions do you hope to answer about this domain?

   - Are certain geographical areas more prone to food insecurity/inequality?
-  - How do demographics affect access to food assistance by distance?
+  - Are there correlations between demographics and distance which affect access to food assistance?
   - How do demographics affect the _quality_ of food assistance (freshness, nutrition content, price, eligibility).
   - Is SNAPs goal of enabling families to purchase healthy food successful?